boazbk/tcs/lec_06_loops.md

 Y[0] = s
 ```

-We will now discuss how we can extend the  NAND programming language so that it can capture these kinds of  constructs.
+In this chapter we will show how we can extend the   NAND programming language so that it can capture these kinds of  constructs.
+We will see two ways to do so:

+* The _NAND++ Programming language_ extends   NAND  with the notion of _loops_ and _arrays_ to allow a finite program that can compute a function with arbitrarily long inputs.

+* _Turing machines_ are the classical way to give a finite description of an algorithm for arbitrarily long inputs.

+It turns out that these two models are _equivalent_, and in fact they are equivalent to a great many other computational models including  programming languages you  may be familiar with such as C, Java, Python, Javascript, OCaml, and so on and so forth.
+This notion, known as  _Turing equivalence_ or _Turing completeness_, will be discussed in [chapequivalentmodels](){.ref}.
+We start off by presenting NAND++ and then show Turing machines, though it is also possible to present them in the opposite orders.

 ## The NAND++ Programming language